-Congress has until Aug.
-2 to raise the federal borrowing limit or the government will run out of money and possibly default on its debt.
+Congress has until Tuesday to raise the federal borrowing limit or the government will run out of money and possibly default on its debt.
 House Republicans say they won't raise the debt limit without equal spending cuts.
-President Barack Obama and Democrats insist that higher revenues must be included.
+President Barack Obama and Democrats have insisted that higher revenues must be included.

 Q: What is the debt ceiling?

 A: It's a legal limit on how much debt the government can accumulate.
 The government takes on debt two ways: It borrows money from investors by issuing Treasury bonds, and it borrows from itself, mostly from the Social Security trust fund, which comes from payroll taxes.
 Congress created the debt limit in 1917.
 It's unique to the United States.
 Most countries let their debts rise automatically when government spending outpaces tax revenue.
 Congress has increased the debt limit 10 times since 2001.

 Q: What is the federal deficit, and how does it differ from the debt?

 A: The deficit is how much government spending exceeds tax revenue during a year.
 Last year, the deficit was $1.29 trillion.
 The debt is the sum of deficits past and present.
 Right now, the national debt totals $14.3 trillion _ a ceiling set in 2010.